Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 monitor configurations, instead only offering applying of a specific configuration.

-However, unlike the hyprland implementation it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.
+However, unlike the hyprland implementation, it is compositor independent and will work as long as the zwlr_output_manager_v1 protocol is implemented.

 In order to connect to a compositor using wayland protocols, a wayland-client is used.
 This client would then connect to the "server" which is the compositor.
-Wayland-client implementations are provided either directly by the wayland project as a C library, or by third parties such as smithay which implements the client and server part for rust. @wayland-repo @wayland-rs
+Wayland-client implementations are provided either directly by the wayland project as a C library or by third parties such as smithay which implements the client and server part for rust. @wayland-repo @wayland-rs

 In @wayland-architecture, the base wayland architecture is visualized.